GuidesJanuary 23, 20268 min read

 Database Schema

-Here's a recommended Prisma schema for storing payments:
+A recommended Prisma schema for storing payments:

 prisma